NothingAG/accessible-dropdown/README.md

     - Another option could be to only display "X options available" when expanding the list of options (instead of announcing it when focusing the filter text input), together with `role="alert"`.
 - The use of "advanced" CSS still seems to be dangerous: toggling some content inside `::after` when toggling a checkbox breaks the announcement of checked / not checked in Chrome!
 We better work around this with toggling an additional `<span>` or similar...
 - In JAWS + FF, focus mode seems to be on when focusing a checkbox (test by hitting a character => it will be appended to filter)!
 This is very surprising, as all other combos don't do this!
+- Chrome has a strange bug (regardless of NVDA or JAWS): the live region is sometimes not announced when the filter is focused (by keyboard) and then "a" or "d" is typed.
+Strange enough, when "f" is pressed, it seems to be announced all the time (it might have to do with the number of option displayed, or no options at all).

 ## Resources